tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 with the client-facing server.
 This document defines the ECH configuration's format, but delegates DNS publication details to {{!RFC9460}}.
 See
-{{!ECH-IN-DNS=I-D.ietf-tls-svcb-ech}} for specifics about how ECH configurations are advertised in HTTPS records.
+{{!ECH-IN-DNS=I-D.ietf-tls-svcb-ech}} for specifics about how ECH configurations are advertised in SVCB and HTTPS records.
 Other delivery mechanisms are also possible.
 For example, the client may have the ECH configuration preconfigured.